 - Verify that standard events are showing up inside Cordial, such as

 - Verify that custom events are showing up inside Cordial.

 - Send a push notification and tapping on it.

 - Place an order.

 Import existing device tokens (optional)

-If you are migrating from another mobile app solution, you likely already have a group of app users.
-Cordial allows you to import those existing device tokens so that you can send those users messages right away instead of waiting for users to update their application.
-Detailed instructions for importing can be viewed here.
+If you're migrating from another mobile app solution, you likely already have a group of app users.
+Cordial allows you to import those existing device tokens so you can send those users messages right away instead of waiting for them to update their application.

 Release your app

-Once you have confidence that your use cases are working correctly, you can now release your app to the Google Play Store and iOS App Store.
-Talk with your app development team about options for releasing such as doing a gradual rollout.
+Once you have confidence that your app is working correctly, you can release your app to the Google Play Store and iOS App Store.
+Talk with your app development team about options for releasing, such as doing a gradual rollout.
 If you imported any devices, these will get updated automatically as app users update to the new version of your app.